 Sakura mochi is a pink-colored rice cake filled with red beans paste, and wrapped in a sakura tree leaf.

 An all-time favorite summer dessert in Japan is Kuzumochi.
-This extremely light dessert is made with mochi, kudzu powder, sugar and water.
+This extremely light dessert is made with mochi, kudzu powder, sugar, and water.
 Kuzumochi is served chilled, topped with kuromitsu (lit. black honey, a Japanese syrup) and kinako (roasted soybeans flour).

-Mochi is also used for one of the most important dishes in Japanese tradition.
+Mochi is also used in one of the most important dishes in Japanese tradition.
 Hanabiramochi is a confection usually eaten at the beginning of the year, following the tradition set by the imperial families of the past who would celebrate the beginning of the year, and many other important events, by eating this dessert.

 Namagashi are additive free, always freshly made wagashi that usually accompany tea ceremonies.

 Namagashi are shaped to reflect the season in which they are served.
 Namagashi makers are often regarded as masters (similarly to sushi chefs) and learning how to properly prepare this treat can take decades, with techniques that require precision, stamina, creativity, and balancing of textures and flavors.

 While they can be prepared in numerous different ways, namagashi often contain fruit jelly, or other gelatins, or sweetened beans paste.

 Taiyaki is a curious fish-shaped cake, named after the fish it represents tai – or sea bream.